 The proposal form also will ask you to:

 - Identify your mentor or supervising faculty member (name, professional title, and email) for your research project.
 If you are collaborating with a team, please also discuss your role in the research project.

 - Indicate whether, if accepted, you prefer to present in person or online.
 Your acceptance will not be contingent on your answer to this question.

-Submit proposals via the online submission form by 11:59 PM EST on December 14, 2020.
-Proposals will be reviewed by the Poster Session Planning Team, and applicants will be notified about the status of their proposals in mid-January.
+Submit proposals via the online submission form by 11:59 PM EST on January 29, 2021.
+Proposals will be reviewed by the Poster Session Planning Team, and applicants will be notified about the status of their proposals in mid-February.

 Learn more about the previous poster sessions and past presenters on the Undergraduate Research in Writing Studies website.
 Undergraduate presenters from all eight years have proposed papers or panels for subsequent conferences – and appeared on the CCCC program in 2013, 2014, 2015, 2016, 2017, 2018, and 2019.

 If you have questions about the poster session or about the proposal process, please contact Jessie L. Moore at firstname.lastname@example.org.
 We look forward to learning about your undergraduate research projects!